chetchopra/IsItWorthIt/README.md

 # Using the app

 1. Signup

 ![](https://github.com/chetchopra/IsItWorthIt/blob/master/readmegifs/IsItWorthIt-Signup.gif)

 2. Compare

 ![](https://github.com/chetchopra/IsItWorthIt/blob/master/readmegifs/IsItWorthIt-Compare.gif)

 3. Decide if its worth it or not.
-If it is it'll be added to your wishlist
+If it is, it'll be added to your wishlist

 # Built Using
 - Rails 5.2.3